 If you hold a tenured academic university post, you cannot re-charge your salary (in full or in part) to a Pathfinder Award.

-If the company partner is an SME or a not for profit entity applications will be considered on a case by case basis by invitation only.Please contact email@example.com(reference “PATHFINDERS”) with details of the proposed collaboration.
+If the company partner is an SME or a not for profit entity applications will be considered on a case by case basis by invitation only.Please contact firstname.lastname@example.org(reference “PATHFINDERS”) with details of the proposed project that the collaboration is seeking funding for; details on the proposed partnershipdescribing what both parties will be bringing to the proposed programme to support the research through to a credible exit.
+Lastly, how will the company partner be able to provide the required match funding contribution to the partnership as required.

 1. Projects must address an unmet need in a neglected or orphan disease.
-The proposed project should aim to build credible assets that would be competitive to attract further investment by the company or funding schemes provided by Technology Transfer.
+The proposed project should aim to build credible assets that would be competitive to attract further investment by the company or funding schemes provided by Innovations.

 3. There should be a strong project focus (not a pipeline or undefined future scope of work).